umijs/umi/README.md

 ### Maintainers

-Maintainers are community members who have 10+ PRs merged in umi, or have spend lot's of time on umi community or issues.
+Maintainers are community members who have 10 or more PRs merged in umi, or have spend lot's of time on umi community or issues.

 * [PeachScript](https://github.com/PeachScript)

 ### Contributors

-Contributors are community members who have 1 PR merged in umi.
+Contributors are community members who have 1 or more PR merged in umi.
 Contributors can contact me[[sorrycc](https://github.com/sorrycc)] to join the Contributor Group.

 <a href="https://github.com/umijs/umi/graphs/contributors"><img src="https://opencollective.com/umi/contributors.svg?width=890&button=false" /></a>